 Keep proper boundaries.
 When all else fails, remember that you’re ultimately the one responsible for your child’s education.
 You can listen to people’s advice and input, but then you’ll make your own choices.
 If they can’t respect that, you may need to ask them politely but firmly to keep their opinions to themselves.
 In the words of the old Ricky Nelson song: “I’ve learned my lesson well/you can’t please everyone/so you’ve got to half-please some of them, ignore the haters, selectively block people from seeing your Facebook updates, and do your best to please yourself/although even that is an unreachable goal/for who among us can say she is 100% pleased with her own child-rearing skill?”

-For more support, advice, and comradeship, check out our online forums, where thousands of parents just like you have found a community to commiserate and encourage each other about math, toddler temper tantrums, the joys and trials of home schooling, and more.
+For more support, advice, and comradeship, check out the Well-Trained Mind Community forums, where thousands of parents just like you have found a community to commiserate and encourage each other about math, toddler temper tantrums, the joys and trials of home schooling, and more.

 *This is an actual field trip that one of us took in 6th grade while attending a well-regarded private school.
 We never got to see anything burn.
 The fumes made us dizzy for days.
 We had to write an essay about The Value of Waste Disposal afterwards.
 We are still bitter about this; it rivals our feelings about the “field trip” to the local “wildlife refuge” which turned out to be “let’s go to Old Mrs. Simmons’ house that smells like cat pee and isn’t so much a refuge for animals as a vivid reminder of why hyenas should not be kept in backyards.”